The Right to Manage

 - One of the flats must be occupied by the freeholder or an adult member of their family as their only or principal home for the last twelve months.

 *A 'qualifying tenant' is a leaseholder whose lease was originally granted for an original term of more than 21 years.
 There is no requirement for any past or present residence in the flats, nor any limit on the number of flats which can be owned by one person.
-A shared ownership flat will be regarded as a qualifying tenancy only if the tenant has staircased to 100%.

 The right to manage may only be exercised by a right to manage company and the members of the RTM company must comprise a sufficient number of qualifying tenants.
 The required minimum number of qualifying tenants must be equal to at least half the total number of flats in the building.